dtinit/schemaindex/README.md

 When commiting relevant files with git, the following steps are performed:

-- Python files are linted.
+- Python files are linted and formatted.
+If issues are found, your commit will fail; please correct your issues and try again.
 - JavaScript files are linted, typechecked, and formatted.
 If issues are found, your commit will fail; please correct your issues and try again.
 - README.md and CSS files are formatted.